chiappo98/fast_detector_Response/README.md

 In order to work with HTCondor (exploiting its adavntages) instead, `splitted_fast_resp.py` and `launch_splitted_response.sh` are provided to the user.
 They represent a fast and easy way to submit jobs on the batch system and retrive information on their status, creating at the same time new folders to store the response output.

-In both cases the output
+In both cases the output of the detector response will be the same, even if the two scripts are implemented in different ways.

 # Running fast_resp